-N AN EMERGENCY
+IN AN EMERGENCY

+CALL 911

-CALL 911 CALL SECURITY DESK (310) 665-6965 FOLLOW DIRECTIONS from emergency response personnel
+CALL SECURITY DESK (310) 665-6965

+FOLLOW DIRECTIONS from emergency response personnel
-EVACUATE |

-EARTHQUAKE | EVACUATE |

-Duck, Cover, Hold under a table/desk or against an inside wallnot a doorway

-Check yourself and others for injuries

-Evacuate the building.
+EARTHQUAKE EVACUATE MATERIALS Duck, Cover, Hold under a table/desk or against an inside wall- not a doorway Check yourself and others for injuries Evacuate the building.
 Do not use elevators!

-Assemble at the designated meeting place

-Be prepared for aftershocks

-Remain calm and assist others

-Turn off computers and other

-voltage-sensitive equipment
+Assemble at the designated meeting place Be prepared for aftershocks Activate the nearest fire alarm Call 911 Call Campus Security (310) 665-6965 Evacuate the building.
+Do not use elevators!
+Assemble at the designated meeting place RELEASE Call 911 Call Campus Security (310) 665-6965 Evacuate and secure the area Limit access to authorized personnel POWER/ SHELTER UTILITY IN PLACE OUTAGE SUSPICIOUS SHEL PERSON/ OBJECT ELEVAIVA Remain calm and assist others Move cautiously and retrieve a flashlight Turn off computers and other voltage-sensitive equipment Do not confront the person or touch the object Remain calm and assist others Activate the elevator alarm Use the elevator phone to contact the elevator company